The m-Degenerate Chromatic Number of a Digraph: Acknowledgements

 \section{Acknowledgements}

 I would like to thank David Rolnick for his helpful discussions and review of the paper.
 I would also like to thank Jacob Fox for suggesting the direction of research and Tanya Khovanova for helpful suggestions and review.
+Additionally, I thank anonymous referees for helpful comments, including for suggesting the current version of the proof of Lemma \ref{lem:2separator} and improving the exposition at the beginning of Section 2.
 I thank Pavel Etingof, David Jerison, and Slava Gerovitch for coordinating the research, and John Rickert for helpful review.
-Finally I would like to thank the Center for Excellence in Education, the Research Science Institute, and the MIT Math Department for their support.
+Finally I would like to thank the Center for Excellence in Education, the Research Science Institute and its alumni, and the MIT Math Department for their support.